RohitShah1706/Vercel-Clone-V1/README.md

 TODO: use rootDir while building the project
 TODO: remove boilerplate code of prisma catching error & other stuff from project
 TODO: see how to create hooks using Octokit
-TODO: shift to RabbitMQ/kafka for publishing tasks
 TODO: use redis only as caching layer: remove publish tasks & status onto queue
 TODO: add getOrSetCache function & use redis as caching: for /status of "upload-server"
-TODO: use kafka to stream build logs from "deploy-service"
-TODO: create "kafka-consumer" service to consume build logs from "deploy-service" & push to clickhouse
-TODO: can use postgresql for storing build logs but clickhouse is faster
-TODO: use clickhouse - fast open-source OLAP database management system for real-time push of build logs from "deploy-service"
+TODO: document why to use clickhouse - fast open-source OLAP database management system for real-time push of build logs from "deploy-service"
 TODO: use polling on frontend to get build logs from "upload-service" (which will get from clickhouse) & display in real-time
 TODO: create frontend basic template